lukezor/SGCM-back/README.md

 # SGCM-back
-BackEnd repository using Python and Django REST Framwork for the Final Paper on Computer Engineering by the student Gabriel Sana Ferreira da Silva @utfpr.
+BackEnd repository using Python and Django REST Framwork for the Final Paper on Computer Engineering by the student Gabriel Sana Ferreira da Silva @UTFPR.
 SGCM stands for Sistema Gerenciador de Clínicas Médicas (Medical clinic management system).

-## Build Setup
+## How to build

  You will need to install